 After the Scan

-Imaging Techniques in MRI Chest
+Imaging Techniques Used

 Benefits of MRI Chest

-Pulmonary artery disease
+Pulmonary artery diseases.

-Congenital vascular anomalies
+Congenital vascular anomalies.

-Diaphragmatic hernia or dysfunction
+Diaphragmatic hernia or malfunction.

-Post-treatment changes after surgery or radiotherapy
+Post-treatment changes after surgery or radiotherapy.

 Risks and Considerations